Bryan De La Cruz Player Props: Marlins vs. Rockies

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .302 with 10 doubles, five home runs and nine walks.
+- De La Cruz has 10 doubles, five home runs and 10 walks while batting .302.

-- Among the qualified hitters, he ranks 15th in batting average, while his on-base percentage ranks 78th and he is 62nd in slugging.
+- He ranks 14th in batting average, 66th in on base percentage, and 62nd in slugging among the qualified hitters in MLB action.

-- In 11.9% of his games this year, he has gone deep, and 3% of his trips to the plate.
+- In 11.6% of his games this season, he has hit a long ball, and 2.9% of his trips to the plate.

-- De La Cruz has an RBI in 12 of 42 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 27.9% of his games this season, De La Cruz has had at least one RBI.
+He's picked up more than one in 7.0% and driven in three or more of his team's runs in two contests.

-- In 33.3% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (9.5%).
+- He has scored in 14 of 43 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.